-SU(n) preserves the Levi-Civita tensor, in addition to the Kronecker δ of sect.
-9.10.
+SU(n) preserves the Levi-Civita tensor, in addition to the Kronecker $\delta$ of section 9.10.
 This additional invariant induces nontrivial decompositions of U(n) reps.
-In this chapter, we show how the theory of SU(2) reps (the quantum mechanics textbooks' theory of angular momentum) is developed by birdtracking; that SU(3) is the unique group with the Kronecker delta and a rank-3 antisymmetric primitive invariant; that SU(4) is isomorphic to SO(6); and that for $n \geq 4$, only SU(n)has the Kronecker δ and rank-n antisymmetric tensor primitive invariants.
+In this chapter, we show how the theory of SU(2) reps (the quantum mechanics textbooks' theory of angular momentum) is developed by birdtracking; that SU(3) is the unique group with the Kronecker delta and a rank-3 antisymmetric primitive invariant; that SU(4) is isomorphic to SO(6); and that for $n \ge 4$ , only SU(n) has the Kronecker $\delta$ and rank-n antisymmetric tensor primitive invariants.

-15.1 Reps of SU(2)
+15.1 REPS OF SU(2)